edgexfoundry/blackbox-testing/docs/How-to-run-blackbox-testing.rst

 Run Test Using Postman
 ======================

-The test uses same logic as **bash ./bin/run.sh -cd**, but there are more steps to complete.
+The test uses same logic as **./bin/run.sh -cd**, but there are more steps to complete.

 We will use the core-data test below as an example.